 Yet, snowshoes remained a rare, difficult breed to reproduce, because all of their primary breed traits rely on recessive genes.
 Getting cats to produce the coloration and patterns most desired is still a bit of a "luck of the draw" situation, and even today no two snowshoe cats look exactly alike.

-- Snowshoes are born completely white.
+- Snowshoes are born completely white, according to TICA.
 Their signature coloration appears during the first few years of their lives.

 - Dusty the Klepto Kitty is a snowshoe who gained infamy for his history of … (wait for it) … cat burglary.
 As of his February 2011 appearance on "The Late Show with David Letterman," Dusty had stolen 16 car wash mitts, seven sponges, 213 dish towels, seven washcloths, five towels, 18 shoes, 73 socks, 100 gloves, a pair of mittens, three aprons, 40 balls, four pairs of underwear, one dog collar, six rubber toys, one blanket, three leg warmers, two Frisbees, one golf club head cover, one safety mask, two mesh bags, one bag of water balloons, one pair of pajama pants, eight bathing suits, eight miscellaneous objects, and—presumably—a partridge in a pear tree.

 - The world's most famous snowshoe, if you go by her millions of Instagram followers, most likely wasn't a full-on snowshoe at all.
 The Internet sensation Grumpy Cat (real name: Tardar Sauce, who died in 2019) continues to inspire memes based on her humorously negative frown.
 She had the facial markings of a snowshoe, but her owners say she was born to a calico mother and a blue-and-white tabby father.
 A form of dwarfism and an underbite produced her famous frown.